dober-man/GoodWAFSec/docs/module4/lab4/lab4.rst

 .. image:: images/image9_4_4.png

-10. Login with webgoat and f5DEMOs4u!
+10. Login with f5student and f5DEMOs4u!

 11. You can try surfing around the application.
 Try an injection attack.

 12. Return to the BIG-IP.
-Go to Security --> Applicaiton Security --> Policy Building --> Traffic Learning
+Go to **Security > Applicaiton Security > Policy Building > Traffic Learning**

 Do you see learning suggestions?

-13. Go to Security --> Application Security --> Policy Building --> Learning and Blocking Settings
+13. Go to **Security > Application Security > Policy Building > Learning and Blocking Settings**

 14. Click the carrot by Attack Signatures then Change at the far right to add more signature.